-CAUTION: If unit power is off for more than 2 hours then when power is restored, the user must wait 4 hours before starting the unit.
+CAUTION: If power to the unit is off for more than 2 hours and then restored, wait 4 hours before starting the unit.
 Failure to observe this caution could result in damage to the refrigeration compressor.

 Maintenance

 The system should be inspected and cleaned every 90 days.